vileider/year-4/pre_reflections/market_report.md

 # ###############
 I will start with settign clear objectives.
-My objective is to create a farming tycoon in c# with the usage of unity engine
+My objective is to create a rpg farming tycoon in c# with the usage of unity engine
 # https://www.econmarketresearch.com/industry-report/farming-game-market/
 # https://www.statista.com/outlook/amo/app/games/simulation-games/worldwide#revenue
 I treat my game as a simulator with rpg ascepcts.